uprtcl/js-uprtcl/docs/guide/README.md

 Data objects from \_prtcl-compatible applications are suitable to be:

-- _referenced_ from any other application and platform, using URL-like global identifiers extended to include emerging web3 platforms.
+- _linked_ with other objects from any application and platform, using URL-like global identifiers extended to include emerging web3 platforms.

-- _rendered and updated_ from other applications, with reusable web-components and data-type recognition.
+- _rendered and updated_ from different applications, with reusable web-components and data-type recognition.

 - _forked_ by creating new branches of the same object on different platforms and by different authors.